MorganKryze/Athunas/README.md

 ## Overview

-> Athunas is a matrix led project, controlled by a Raspberry Pi zero.
+> Carousel is a matrix led project, controlled by a Raspberry Pi zero.

 The purpose of the project is to provide a framework to add apps and functionality to the "product" (the matrix led + raspberry & accessories).